 How to connect your device to the Surface Unit via an Ethernet cable.
-This setup is suited for permanent a stationary "Dive Buddy" spectator setup or for a drone pilot operating within unstable wireless conditions.
+This setup is suited for a permanent and stationary Blueye Observer setup or for a drone pilot operating within unstable wireless conditions.

 Connecting Ethernet to the Surface Unit